 - Port 25 (SMTP) is blocked; you can still use authenticated SMTP on the submission port 587.

-Private, broadcast, multicast, and Google IP ranges (except those whitelisted below), are blocked:
+Private, broadcast, multicast, and Google IP ranges are blocked, except those listed below:

 - Google Public DNS: